russellcain/SummerPuzzles/README.md

 Hi!
 I needed a running list of puzzles to keep me occupied on rainy days over the summer, and I'm glad you found it.
-As I complete any of the following, I will merge it into the solutions/russellcain branch and update this file to cross it off!
+As I complete any of the following, I will merge it into the solutions branch and update this file to cross it off!
 (Maybe I will make a little list of completed ones, too.
 We shall see.)

 Further, feel free to see which project I am working on by checking out the tinkering/{puzzle name} branch which will hopefully be open and whirring.